spectralliaisons/adventuremap/README.md

 ## Dependencies

-### Amazon s3
+### Amazon S3 & CloudFront
-1. Create an Amazon AWS S3 bucket called "s3" and obtain your access and secret key.
-2. Install s3cmd: `brew install s3cmd`
-3. Maybe create environment vars in your bashrc/zshrc: S3_ACCESS_KEY and S3_SECRET_KEY or just specify them for rake commands for pushing to s3.
+Assets do not technically need to be hosted via Amazon S3 with CloudFront, though rake tasks (see `Rakefile`) are provided to facilitate working with Amazon CLI.

+1. Create an Amazon AWS S3 bucket that will host the geojson, images, audio files, and location json assets.
+You may optionally follow [these steps](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/GettingStarted.SimpleDistribution.html) to use Amazon CloudFront with S3.
+You'll likely want to create another bucket to host the web client built.
+2. Install [AWS CLI](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/index.html) if you intend to use the rake tasks in `Rakefile` to upload assets.
+This file indicates the environment variables that specify the S3 bucket for the assets decribed in step 1 above, another S3 bucket for the website build, and associated CloudFront distributions for these buckets.

 ### Python
+The Python notebook `gps/python/process_places.ipynb` analyzes your assets and creates json files that tell the web client which map markers to create and what images, audio files, text, or links to display at certain locations.

 ```
 pip install notebook
 pip install Pillow